DesktopGooseUnofficial/ResourceHub/_includes/install_guide.md

 5. If you haven't already, open `config.ini` and change `EnableMods=False` to `EnableMods=True`
 6. If you haven't already, save the `config.ini` file.
 7. Done!
+(didn't work? feel free to ask for support in the [#goose-mods channel on the discord server](https://discord.gg/yjGFsUD).)